SergejSchweizer/ds-hs-albsig/README.md

-# Code examples for data science study
+# Code examples of python programming (part of M.Sc in Data Science)
 Please do not upload official documents (klausuren, etc).
 This repository is splitted in multiple sections

 ### Sections